Coffee-Braised Roast Beef

 - In a large resealable plastic bag, combine vinegar and 2 garlic cloves.
 Add roast; seal bag and turn to coat.
 Refrigerate overnight, turning occasionally.

 - Drain and discard marinade.
 Pat roast dry; sprinkle with salt and pepper.
 Place roast in a 5- or 6-qt. slow cooker; add coffee, broth, onion and remaining garlic.
-Cook, covered, on low 6-7 hours or until meat is tender.
+Cook, covered, on low until meat is tender, 6-7 hours.

 - Remove roast and keep warm.
 Strain cooking juices, discarding onion and garlic; skim fat.
 In a small bowl, mix cornstarch and cold water until smooth; gradually stir into slow cooker.
-Cook, covered, on high 30 minutes or until gravy is thickened.
+Cook, covered, on high until gravy is thickened, 30 minutes.
 Slice roast; serve with mashed potatoes and gravy.
-Yield: 10 servings.